 Coming Face To Face With History - Granary Burying Ground | Boston

 As odd as it sounds, cemeteries are some of my favorite places to visit when traveling to a city with a rich history.
 In Paris, it was Pere l’Chaise.
 In Boston, it was the Granary Burying Ground.
 Part of Boston’s Freedom Trail, it seems I’m not the only one interested in cemeteries.
-There are visitors walking through this historical site the moment it opens to the second the gates close.
-It’s a site that is not only the resting place of many historical figures but also a memorial for many others.
+Visitors walk through this historical site from the moment it opens to the second the gates close.
+It’s a site that is the resting place of many historical figures and a memorial for many others.

 If you take a professional tour of the Freedom Trail, you’ll get a great history lesson with facts that aren’t included in history books.
 If you don’t take a tour but one happens to be walking through as you’re visiting the Granary, get close enough to listen.
 I did this while visiting and learned quite a few fun facts about Paul Revere and Alexander Hamilton.